Neuroeconomics Summer School

 Paul Glimcher, Neuroeconomist, Neuroscientist, Psychologist, Economist and Scholar; Julius Silver Professor of Neural Science; Director of NYU Langone Health’s Neuroscience Institute, USA

-“Intro to Neuroscience”18:00 Student Poster Session with Welcome Reception & Opening Dinner
+“Introduction to Neuroscience”18:00 Student Poster Session with Welcome Reception, Project work explained 19:00 Opening Dinner

 -